Current Wilson Fellows 2017-2018

 Dr. Maxime Dagenais

 Maxime Dagenais, PhD (University of Ottawa 2011) was a Post-Doctoral Fellow at the Wilson Institute.
 His dissertation examines the post-Rebellion period in Lower Canada and popular response to the controversial Special Councils of Lower Canada.
 He is the co-author of The Land in Between.
-The Upper St. John Valley, Prehistory to World War One (a second book on the subject is in development) and has published in several academic journals, including Canadian Military History and Bulletin d’histoire politique.
+The Upper St. John Valley, Prehistory to World War One (a second book on the subject is in development) and has published in several academic journals, including Canadian Military History, Bulletin d’histoire politique, Quebec Studies and the American Review of Canadian Studies.
 Following a two-year SSHRC Postdoctoral Fellowship at the McNeil Center for Early American Studies at the University of Pennsylvania, Dr. Dagenais returned to the Wilson Institute as its new research coordinator.
-He is currently co-editing a collection on the 1837‒38 rebellions and the United States, scheduled for publication in 2018 with Early American Studies, published by the University of Pennsylvania Press.
+He is currently co-editing a collection on the Canadian Rebellion and the United States, currently under consideration for publication with the Rethinking Canada in the World Series published by McGill-Queen’s University Press.

 Dr. Alexandre Dubé